knative/docs/docs/bookstore/page-1/pg1-review-svc-1.md

 ![Image](images/image25.png)

 The main dashboard of our bookstore features a comment section where readers can view comments from others and submit their own through a text input area.
-While the process appears straightforward—click a button, and the comment is posted—the underlying mechanism is powered by a robust event-driven architecture.
+While the process appears straightforward - click a button, and the comment is posted - the underlying mechanism is powered by a robust event-driven architecture.

 ## **What Knative features will we learn about?**